Thames, Yelich lead Brewers to 5-2 win over Dodgers

+LOS ANGELES — Dodgers fans nearly filled their home stadium Monday night for a reboot of "Mannywood," and then the Milwaukee Brewers stepped in to spoil the party.

-LOS ANGELES — Eric Thames hit a three-run home run and Christian Yelich extended his hitting streak to 14 games as the Milwaukee Brewers overcame a brief power outage delay and beat the Los Angeles Dodgers 5-2 Monday night.
+Eric Thames hit a three-run home run and Christian Yelich extended his hitting streak to 14 games as the Milwaukee Brewers overcame a brief power outage delay and beat Los Angeles 5-2.

-Manny Machado homered in the ninth inning in his first home game with the Dodgers.
-Machado went 1-for-3 with two walks, delivering his 26th home run of the season to center field off Brewers reliever Corey Knebel.
-He struck out in the fourth inning with two runners in scoring position.
+Manny Machado homered in the ninth inning in his first home game with the Dodgers, going 1 for 3 with two walks.
+He delivered his 26th home run of the season to center field off Brewers reliever Corey Knebel.
+He also struck out in the fourth inning with two runners in scoring position.

-Machado made his Dodgers debut July 20 at Milwaukee after he was acquired in a trade from the Baltimore Orioles.
-He scored the Dodgers' first run Monday on Max Muncy's triple in the third inning.
+"It wasn't a good situation," Machado said, when asked about the home run.
+"I should have hit that a couple of innings before. ...
+It was a little late for that one.
+We're here to win games and when you come out with a loss like that, it's not fun."

+There was an intensity among the crowd 44,933 that was reminiscent of 2008 when the Dodgers acquired Manny Ramirez for the stretch drive.
+Ramirez did his part that year by crushing 17 home runs over the season's final two months, helping push the Dodgers into the National League Championship Series.

 Josh Hader (4-0) had three strikeouts over two scoreless innings of relief as the Brewers won for the seventh time in 10 games to follow a seven-game losing streak that ended July 21.